nopara73/ZeroLink/README.md

 ![](https://i.imgur.com/1IotuiI.png)

-#### Uniform ScriptPubKeys
+#### Change ScriptPubKeys

-Post-mix wallets MUST use P2WPKH outputs as defined in [BIP141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki#Witness_program).
-If post-mix wallets would enable the usage of different scriptpubkeys, then some groups of users would naturally tend to use one way more often than others, leading Blockchain observers to various conclusions.
+**Post-Mix Wallet Uniformity Requirement:** *Post-mix wallet SHOULD always generate P2WPKH ScriptPubKeys as the change output of a built transction.*

+#### Active SriptPubKeys
+**Post-Mix Wallet Uniformity Requirement:** *Post-mix wallet SHOULD be able to build transactions to P2PKH, P2WPKH, P2SH and P2WSH active outputs.*

+If all post-mix wallet software would only be able to send to P2PKH active outputs, except one post-mix wallet software, that supports P2WPKH active outputs, too, then Blockchain analysis can identify the outlier post-mix wallet software.

-#### Indexing Of Transaction Inputs And Outputs
+#### Transaction Output Indexing
+**Post-Mix Wallet Uniformity Requirement:** *Post-mix wallet SHOULD index its built transaction outputs randomly.*

 A post-mix wallet, due to its design, will only have one input and a maximum of two outputs at all times.
 Uniform indexing of outputs is necessary in order for multiple post-mix wallet implementations to look the same.
-A post-mix wallet MUST use random indexing of outputs.
+A post-mix wallet SHOULD use random indexing of outputs.

 Random indexing is not exclusively beneficial for post-mix wallet uniformity, conversely it has another privacy benefit.
 When a wallet software always generates the change output on the second index, observers always know which output is the change.